SmolYui/Strawberry-Milk-Bot/README.md

     - Working☑ - in progress (todo: customisable yeild range, per server)
     - Balance☑ - in progress
     - Shop
-    - Leaderboard - in progress (todo: pages)
+    - Leaderboard☑ - in progress (todo: pages)

 - Any other commands deemed fun, useful, cute, productive, cute, or cute.